Isthmia (sanctuary): Location

 Isthmia is located on the key land route connecting Athens and central Greece with Corinth and the Peloponnese.
 Its location on the Isthmus, between the major Corinthian ports of Lechaeum on the Gulf of Corinth and Cenchreae on the Saronic Gulf, made Isthmia a natural site for the worship of Poseidon, god of the sea and also of mariners.
 Isthmia sits on a very active fault line, and Poseidon's role as "Earth-holder" in causing and averting earthquakes is another reason Isthmia became the center of athletic and religious festivals in his honor.
 The Games at Isthmia were second in significance only to those at Olympia.

 History

 Prehistoric times

-Stone artifacts found on the site have been dated to show that humans have inhabited Corinthia since the Neolithic Era.
+Stone artifacts found on the site have been dated and indicate that humans have inhabited Corinthia since the Neolithic Era.
 Small samples of pottery dating to the last era of the Bronze Age (1600-1200 BC) show that people were still living in Isthmia during this time.
 During the Greek Dark Ages, the population declined throughout Greece, and with it came a deterioration of material wealth in Isthmia.